This is extra information for Arts students. You should also check the main first-time enrolment information.

 Units that you need permission to enrol in

-Some units have limited places or the unit leader wants to authorise enrolments.
+Some units have limited places or the unit coordinator wants to authorise enrolments.
 See units you need permission to enrol in.

 Studying a language